TK51/k-site-portal/content/methods/ks-99-under-the-hood.md

 # What's under the hood?

+This shows how Jinja2-based static builds are used to turn folders into structured logic sites.

 K-Site is a zero-GUI transformation engine that converts any folder into a static, navigable HTML site.
 No servers.
 No frameworks.
 No runtime dependency chain.
 Deploys as a .zip from a repo - or as a desktop app for one-click local builds.